-IFRS 10 - Consolidated Financial Statements ("IFRS 10") was issued by the IASB in May 2011 and will replace IAS 27 Consolidated and Separate Financial Statements and SIC 12 Consolidation - Special Purpose Entities.
+IFRS 10 - Consolidated Financial Statements ("IFRS 10") was issued by the IASB in May 2011 and replaces IAS 27 Consolidated and Separate Financial Statements and SIC 12 Consolidation - Special Purpose Entities.
 IFRS 10 is a new standard which identifies the concept of control as the determining factor in assessing whether an entity should be included in the consolidated financial statements of the parent company.
 Control is comprised of three elements: power over an investee; exposure, or rights, to variable returns from involvement with the investee; and the ability to use power over the investee to affect returns.
-The Company is in the process of evaluating the effect of the adoption of this standard.
+At July 1, 2013, the Company adopted this pronouncement and there was no material impact on the Company's consolidated financial statements.